fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7b.md

 #### 7.6: anecdotes and hooks step3

-If your solution did not cause a warning to appear in the console you have already finished this exercise.
+If your solution did not cause a warning to appear in the console, you have already finished this exercise.

 If you see the warning in the console, make the necessary changes to get rid of the _Invalid value for prop \`reset\` on \<input\> tag_ console warning.